shadybraden/loggifly/README.md

     # action_keywords and action_cooldown can only be set per container
     action_keywords:    # restart & stop are the only supported actions and have to be specified before every keyword
       - stop: traceback
+      - restart:
-      - restart: {regex: critical.*failed} # looks weird but this is how to set regex patterns for action_keywords
+          regex: critical.*failed # this is how to set regex patterns for action_keywords
     action_cooldown: 300 # 300s is the default time that has to pass until the next action can be triggered (minimum value is always 60)

 # If you have configured global_keywords and don't need container specific settings you can define the container name and leave the rest blank